Leaky Gut Syndrome: Colostrum for Athletes

 Scientists investigating natural ways to enhance athletic performance, have found that bovine colostrum can massively reduce gut permeability — otherwise known as ‘leaky gut syndrome.’
 Their findings, published in March, an issue of the American Journal of Physiology-Gastrointestinal and Liver Physiology, could have positive implications not just for athletes but also for sufferers of heatstroke.

-‘Leaky gut’ is a condition where the thin mucosal barrier of the gut, which plays a role in absorbing nutrients and preventing large molecules and germs from the gut entering the bloodstream, becomes less effective.
-It is a particular problem for those taking part in heavy exercise or who are active in hot conditions.
+‘Leaky gut’ is a condition where the thin mucosal barrier of the gut, which plays a role in absorbing nutrients and preventing large molecules and germs from the gut from entering the bloodstream, becomes less effective.
+It is a particular problem for those taking part in heavy exercises or who are active in hot conditions.